Honors

 A request is appropriate only if the student would not attend, or have difficulty attending, without a student travel grant.
 A student who is first-author is more likely to receive an award than a student coauthor.
 The email message should thoroughly justify the student's qualifications for a travel grant.

-The selected student recipients will be informed by Oct.
-29th, 2021.
+The selected student recipients will be informed as early as possible before the DPP meeting.
 To receive the travel grant a selected student recipient will have to provide 1) Payment Request Form; 2) Bank information - Direct Deposit (US bank account) Wire Transfer (non-US Bank account); 3) Tax Form - W-9 US Citizen/Resident - W-8 non-US persons.
 The travel grant will not be paid should any of these documents not be provided by the selected student recipient.

 Nominees for and holders of APS Honors (prizes, awards, and fellowship) and official leadership positions are expected to meet standards of professional conduct and integrity as described in the APS Ethics Guidelines.
 Violations of these standards may disqualify people from consideration or lead to revocation of honors or removal from office.